pinterest/jbender/doc/http/TUTORIAL.md

 }
 ```

+This uses [Capsule](https://github.com/puniverse/capsule) to package the load tester, and provides a convenience task named `runLoadTest` that makes it easy to run the load test with gradle (in development).
+This is an example of what a production build file would look like for a load tester, and we highly recommend the use of Capsule!

 ## Load Testing

 Let's now write a simple load tester with JBender.
-This section The next few sections walk through
-the various parts of the load tester.
-If you are in a hurry skip to the section "Final Load Tester Program"
-and just follow the instructions from there.
+The next few sections walk through the various parts of the load tester.
+If you are in a hurry skip to the section "Final Load Tester Program" and just follow the instructions from there.
+The sample code you copied in the first step already has all this code, so these sections just describe what that code does, and why.

+JBender has a very simple loop in which it does the following:

+1. Generate an interval (in nanoseconds) and sleep for that amount of time (you have control over the length of these intervals).
+2. Fetch the next request from a channel of requests (created by you).
+3. Spawn a lightweight thread (fiber) to send the request and wait for the response (and then generate timing information).
+4. Repeat until there are no more requests to send.

 ### Intervals